drae7299/Password_Generator/README.md

 # Password_Generator
-Create a randomized password using this application!
+Create a randomized password generated in the window